-After that he asked my approach to the questions which I have written in round – 2.
+- After that he asked my approach to the questions which I have written in the round – 2.
 I explained them.

-Then he gave another problem to solve.
-It is there will be an arraylist containing some characters and there is another array which has the indices that has to be deleted from the first arraylist.
+- Then he gave another problem to solve.
+It is there will be an arraylist containing some characters and there is another array which has the indices that have to be deleted from the first arraylist.

 Round – 4:

 - Again there was this introduce yourself question.
 By that time I became a master in introducing my self :p This time there were two people in the panel and I’m a little bit scared because of that.
 One guy is just observing me without asking anything and he didn’t have any smile on his face.
 I started getting tensed because of that guy.

 - The other interviewer gave me the load balancer problem.

 - I would be given 3 containers and I will have a list containing the weights and I had to pack the weights in those 3 containers such that the difference in their weight sum should be minimum for all the 3 containers.

 I initially gave a min-heap approach where I will always add the upcoming weight to the node containing least weight.
 He asked me to implement it on the board.
 I did it but the balance is not very perfect.